Customize Consent Preferences

 Outcome:

 The judge cited Mark’s efforts during sentencing, reducing his sentence from 36 months to 18 months in federal court.
-This demonstrated how a robust mitigation package—and defense counsel that leverages it effectively—can truly influence the severity of the sentence under Title 18 considerations.
+This demonstrated how a robust mitigation package—and defense counsel that leverages it effectively—can lead to a better outcome.

 Next Steps